annazwicker/cat-partners/README.md

 ### Admin Page
 The admin page is specifically for users who have admin permissions.
 It allows for the website to be flexible to any changes that the campus cats/feeding stations may undergo, as well as other capabilities admin users might need.
 Below is a list of all of those features:

-- Edit a user's SU affiliation (with the options being student, staff, faculty, alumni, and parent of student) by entering the desired user's email and selecting the new status from a dropdown box.
+- Edit a user's SU affiliation (with the options being student, staff, faculty, alumni, parent of student, and friend of cats) by entering the desired user's email and selecting the new status from a dropdown box.
 - Delete a user's account by entering their email.
 - Grant admin permissions to a user by entering their email.
 - Revoke admin permissions by selecting an existing user from a dropdown box.